-Bush-honeysuckle is a fast-growing native shrub providing yellow flowers for several weeks in early summer.
-Young stems have a red color that contrasts well with the green leaves.
+Bush-honeysuckle is a low-growing, fast-growing native shrub providing yellow flowers for several weeks in early summer.
+Reddish young stems are 4-sided, contrasting with dark green leaves.
 This shrub is not a true honeysuckle.

 - North America